dsheiko/pcss/Readme.md

 =====
 ver.
 1.2.2

-**Pragmatic CSS** is guidelines for writing scalable and maintainable style-sheets.
+**Pragmatic CSS** is a collection of guidelines for writing scalable and maintainable style-sheets.
 PCSS divides the whole UI into **portable** and **reusable** components.
 Every component is described in a separate CSS (SASS/LESS/etc) module.
 PCSS's naming convention makes it easier to locate a module corresponding to a problem and encourages developer on producing optimized object-oriented CSS.

-PCSS doesn't reveal much unique, but extracts and combines the best parts of existing standards and practices.
-It borrows Base, State and Theme rules from [SMACSS](https://smacss.com/), element and subtype (modifier) naming conventions from  [BEM](https://en.bem.info), the idea of common OOP principles in CSS (inheritance, OCP, SRP) from [OOCSS](http://oocss.org/), context-independent class names from [Modular CSS naming conventions](http://thesassway.com/advanced/modular-css-naming-conventions)
+PCSS is standing on the shoulders of giants.
+It borrows Base, State and Theme rules from [SMACSS](https://smacss.com/), element and subclass (modifier) naming conventions from  [BEM](https://en.bem.info), the idea of common OOP principles in CSS (inheritance, OCP, SRP) from [OOCSS](http://oocss.org/), context-independent cascading from [Modular CSS naming conventions](http://thesassway.com/advanced/modular-css-naming-conventions)